Tatsh/xchain/README.md

 Note `-m32`.
 Everything will be 32-bit.
 Building for 64-bit is not supported (but using 32-bit to build 64-bit binaries is).
 Do not try optimisation flags. `ranlib` is especially sensitive.

 Ignore ALL warnings.
-There will be many (or you can use `-w` for a CFLAG).
+There will be many (or you can use `-w` for a `CFLAG`).

 # Building ld64

-To build GCC we cannot use what's known as 'classic' ld.
+To build GCC we cannot use what's known as 'classic' `ld`.
 We have to use `ld64` (even though we are not going to build it in 64-bit mode).
 For the moment, use odcctools-9.2 from the iphone-dev project (the version in this repository is patched for GCC 4.5):

     cd odcctools-9.2-ld
     CFLAGS="-m32" LDFLAGS="-m32" ./configure --prefix=$PREFIX/usr --target=$TARGET --with-sysroot=$PREFIX --enable-ld64